Part 2: The Marketing Tools You Think You Own—But Probably Don’t

 What Happens When You Don’t Own Your Marketing Tools?

-You can’t easily switch vendors when they underperform
+You can’t switch vendors easily (you’re trapped).

 5 Steps to Take Ownership of Your Marketing Tools